surjith20/simplewebserver/README.md

 ## Date:

 ## AIM:
-To develop a simple webserver to serve html pages.
+To develop a simple webserver to display the configuration details of your laptop.

 ## DESIGN STEPS:
 ### Step 1: